schneiderfelipe/HTM.jl/docs/src/guide.md

 ### Node values

 If an interpolated data value is a node, it is inserted into the result at the corresponding location.
-So if you have a function that generates a node (say itself using HyperscriptLiteral.jl), you can embed the result into another HyperscriptLiteral.jl.
+So if you have a function that generates a node (say itself using HTM.jl), you can embed the result into another HTM.jl.

 ```@example
-using HyperscriptLiteral  # hide
+using HTM  # hide

 emphasize(text) = htm"<em>$(text)</em>"